A Novel Approach To Assess Dynamic Treatment Regimes Embedded In A Smart With An Ordinal Outcome: Comparison of Two Embedded Dynamic Regimes

-\end{small} which we can call a {\em dynamic odds ratio} ($dOR$).
-This $dOR$ can reduce to the traditional odds ratio, $\pi_{AE,1}\pi_{BE,2}/\pi_{AE,2}\pi_{BE,1}$, only when there is no split of trial subjects according to their response/non-response statuses at the end of stage 1 (all non-responders); such a situation arises in a SMART involving smoking cessation interventions \citep{strecher08,chak09}.
+\end{tiny}which is simply the odds ratio ($OR$) for SMART data.
+The expression (\ref{OR_expression}) can further reduce to the conventional odds ratio, $\pi_{AC,1}\pi_{BE,2}/\pi_{AC,2}\pi_{BE,1}$, only when there is no split of trial subjects according to their response/non-response statuses at the end of stage 1; such a situation arises in a SMART involving smoking cessation interventions \citep{chak09}.

-The maximum likelihood estimate of $\eta_{d^{(3)},d^{(1)}}^{\text{DP}}$, say $\hat\eta_{d^{(3)},d^{(1)}}^{\text{DP}}$, can be computed by plugging-in the maximum likelihood estimates of $\gamma$s (empirical response rates) and $\pi$s (empirical probabilities of outcome categories) obtained from the likelihood (see Appendix, Section \ref{Sec: likeli}).
-The asymptotic distribution of $dGOR$ in (\ref{GOR_expression}) is given by